helium/HIP/HIP-xxx - Amend HIP-84 SP Hex Boosting.md

 ## Unresolved Questions

 How do we handle hotspots that are automatically denied hexboosting rewards due to low skyhook trust?
 Do they remain staked?
 Or automatically unstaked?
 Nova/Helium Mobile input will be needed.
+*** Addressed above in Staking Eligibility for Boosted Hex Rewards

 ## Deployment Impact